-Technical literacy worsens even as digital life grows ever more powerful.
+Technical literacy declines as digital life grows ever more powerful.
 Social life is increasingly enacted in virtual worlds; interfaces have come to replace social codes and good ol’ fashioned bureaucracies.
 The screens and sensors of networked computer devices are everywhere.
-Technological mediation is fundamental to the dominant culture among people born into the digital age—it’s a basic element in the lives of virtually everyone living—and it is no coincidence that there is a powerful incentive for those who profit from technology to restrict mass understanding of the devices they take for granted.
+Technological mediation is fundamental to the lives of people born into the digital age—it’s a basic element in the lives of virtually everyone living—and it is no coincidence that there is a powerful incentive for those who profit from technology to restrict mass understanding of the devices they take for granted.
 Digital culture and all its social potential has been confined to a set of terms strictly delineated by the ruling class.
-Tech conglomerates and hardware manufacturers have more power than states, but without the encumbrance of needing to represent a national identity.
-Digital life doesn’t exist without personal computers and platform monopolies—without generating profit for the ruling class, even as they viciously exploit the earth.
+Tech conglomerates and hardware manufacturers have more power than states, but without the encumbrance of needing to represent an historical identity.
+Digital life doesn’t exist without personal computers and platform monopolies—without generating profit for the ruling class, even as they viciously exploit the commons for their singular benefit.

 What follows is a comprehensive program for a web-based self-publishing platform.
 For years now I have been engrossed in the attempt to use the tools and systems of software development in service of a literary project.
 It started with learning vim, “a highly configurable text editor built to make creating and changing any kind of text very efficient.”
 The editor is a hand-tool that opened me up to a whole new technological ecosystem that is gradually coming together as more than an accidental element of my writing.
 I would not claim more than the minimum, being technically literate due to the practise of systems administration; and from of using vim alongside things like Git (a version control system); LaTeX/Pandoc markdown (a typesetting programming language and interpreter); and Jekyll (a static website generator), an entire practise that is not discussed in the humanities.
 My personally-configured computer system is the writing implement of a new media-based literary practise.
 I am a cyber-skeptic at heart, but one who is strongly drawn to technical computer work.
 My use of computers is aesthetic.